iov-one/docs/docs/iov-name-service/clients/04-transaction-signatures.md

 ---
 id: tx-sign-spec
-title: Transaction Signatures
+title: Sign a transaction
-sidebar_label: Transaction Signatures
+sidebar_label: Sign a transaction
 ---

 In this section, we will explain how to sign **transactions**.